ColoradoDemography/CensusAPI_Map_2015/TechnicalNotes.md

 The code is in bad need of restructuring into a more logical ordering.
 The first order of business will be to organize assigning default values vs values received in the query (address) string.

-The second order of business will probably be to do away entirely with the breaks.js structure.
-This will allow contributors to more easily add data themes.

-The third order of business will be to take a serious look at how null and zero values are treated, and to possibly do away with everything associated with that aspect.
-(Again, allowing contributors to add data themes easily.)

-The fourth order of business will probably be to start some sort of chart template structure (for charttree.js) similar to what was done for tableflavor.js.
+The second order of business will probably be to start some sort of chart template structure (for charttree.js) similar to what was done for tableflavor.js.

 ###Stuff I'm really bad at